Paulo-Rogerio/kubernetes-certifications/CKA/learning/k8s.md

 # k port-forward pod/<pod-name> <Minha-Porta>:<Porta-App>
 k port-forward pod/nginx-0 8181:80

-# In another terminal, when doing a curl you will always get the response "avocado", as the forward was at the Pod level.
+# In another terminal, when doing a curl you will always get the response "abacate", as the forward was at the Pod level.

 # Insert data into Nginx-1 statefulset mount point
 kubectl exec -it nginx-1 -- bash -c "echo 'morango' > /usr/share/nginx/html/index.html"

 k port-forward svc/nginx 8181:80

-kubectl exec -it nginx-1 -- bash -c "echo 'abacate' > /usr/share/nginx/html/index.html"
+# In another terminal, when doing a curl you will always get the response "morango", as the forward was at the Pod level.

 # Test resolv Name containers
 for i in 0 1; do kubectl exec "nginx-$i" -- sh -c 'hostname'; done

+# Test DNS
 kubectl run -i --tty --image busybox dns-test --restart=Never --rm

 # ping -c 2 nginx-1.nginx